About this session

 About the Share & Learn Series

-Starting October 2021, Spur Change will host a Share & Learn Series on Global Citizenship, acting as the ultimate opportunity for primary and secondary educators to engage youth as effective global citizens, and advocates of the SDGs and Gender Equality.
-Each event of this online series will be hosted and organized in collaboration with the Provincial and Regional Councils for International Cooperation, and will be available to all interested teachers across Canada (simultaneous interpretation in French).
+Starting October 2021, Spur Change hosted a Share & Learn Series on Global Citizenship, acting as the ultimate opportunity for primary and secondary educators to engage youth as effective global citizens, and advocates of the SDGs and Gender Equality.
+Each event of this online series was hosted and organized in collaboration with the Provincial and Regional Councils for International Cooperation, and is available to all interested teachers across Canada in both official languages.